 - The applicants will work with the current NAJRAE board through the week.
 The announcement of the new royalty court will be at the banquet Friday night.

 - Applicant may not serve consecutive terms in each classification.
 For example you may not serve back to back terms as princess or queen.

 - Applicants must be willing to participate in conference calls, respond to emails/voicemails and be active participants with the NAJRAE social media platforms and website updates.
 Regarding social media, you will advised, as a representative of NAJRAE to be careful of what is put on your social media accounts.
 You will be a mentor to many young juniors who may want to be friends with you.

 - Contestants must be single never married and must not become married or pregnant during their one year reign.

 - Queen/Princess will be asked to advocate on behalf of the beef industry and agriculture on a local, state, regional, national level.
 Work can consist of working at shows, state fairs and local cattlemen's and industry meetings.
 Types of work can include parades and visiting at schools, 4-H meetings and FFA events.

 - The Queen/Princess must assume appropriate conduct at all times.

 - Attire for royalty will be refined western wear suitable for the times.
 This will be discussed and agreed upon each year by the royalty, advisors and committee.

-- Application guidelines include: completed application, a recent photo, essay, 15 page photo book (Snapfish, Shutterfly or Wal-Mart) due at check-in at the show, showmanship contest and two reference letters (personal recommendation and an advisor/breeder.
+- Application guidelines include: completed application, a recent photo, essay, photo book (8.5"x11", 20 page in size from Snapfish, Shutterfly or Wal-Mart) due at check-in at the show, showmanship contest and two reference letters (personal recommendation and an advisor/breeder.)